M00nDrag0n/Cupcakes-RR-Us/README.md

 ## Description

-_This is a webpage that uses CSS to make the most horrifically boring lecture in existence.
-We had a lot of fun making it as bad as we possibly could!_
+_This is a webpage that uses CSS to make a pirate-themed cupcake shop.
+Enter if ye dare!_

 ## Setup/Installation Requirements

-* _Use this link [ https://m00ndrag0n.github.io/Worst-Lecture-EVER/ ] to access the global version of the Boring Lecture Project._
+* _Use this link [ https://m00ndrag0n.github.io/Worst-Lecture-EVER/ ] to access the global version of the Cupcake Project._
 * _Make sure the "coffee stain" is lined up by messing with the screen size._
 * _If your eyes bleed, take some Aspirin._